A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Entropy/entropy-flux pairs and well-posedness

 \subsection{Local well-posedness of the Cauchy problem for the system \eqref{eq: Main_system}}

 For general quasilinear systems of conservation laws, the Cauchy problem may not be well-posed.
 However, for Friedrichs-symmetrizable systems, the (local) well-posedness of classical solutions is guaranteed (see \cite{dafermos2005hyperbolic, MR390516, majda2012compressible, serre1999systems} and references cited therein).
-If a quasilinear system of conservation laws is equipped with an entropy/entropy-flux pair with strictly convex entropy it is a Friedrichs-symmetrizable system.
+If a quasilinear system of conservation laws is equipped with an entropy/entropy-flux pair with strictly convex entropy, it is a Friedrichs-symmetrizable system.
 In Section \ref{subsec:4.2} we found such a pair for the hyperbolic system \eqref{eq: Main_system}.
-Therefore we obtain immediately the local well-posedness of the Cauchy problem for system \eqref{eq: Main_system} with initial data in the Sobolev space $H^s(\mathbb{R})$ for $s>3/2$.
+Therefore, we obtain immediately the local well-posedness of the Cauchy problem for system \eqref{eq: Main_system} with initial data in the Sobolev space $(H^m(\mathbb{R}))^4$ for $m>3/2$ such that for a finite time $T<\infty$, there exists a unique solution $\mathbf{U}\in C([0, T]; (H^m(\mathbb{R}))^4)\cap C^1([0, T]; (H^{m-1}(\mathbb{R}))^4)$.